wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

    }
    ```

-4. Construct a JSON from provided cryptogram object.
+1. Construct a JSON from provided cryptogram object.
 The dictionary with the following keys is expected:
    - `ephemeralPublicKey` property fill with `cryptogram.getKeyBase64()`
    - `encryptedData` property fill with `cryptogram.getBodyBase64()`
    - `mac` property fill with `cryptogram.getMacBase64()`
    - `nonce` property fill with `cryptogram.getNonceBase64()`
+   - `timestamp` property fill with `cryptogram.getTimestamp()`

    So, the final request JSON should look like this:
    ```json